NPR is losing some of its Black and Latino hosts. Colleagues see a larger crisis.

 But people familiar with NPR say its management hasn’t done enough to provide opportunities to minority journalists, especially women.

-Podcast company co-founder Jenna Weiss-Berman has poached several people from public broadcasting, and “every single time, what they tell me is, ‘I have no creative freedom, I feel disrespected,’ ” she said.
+Jenna Weiss-Berman, co-founder of the podcast company Pineapple Street Studios, has poached several people from public broadcasting, and “every single time, what they tell me is, ‘I have no creative freedom, I feel disrespected,’ ” she said.

-Some have big names in the industry work on short-term contracts; others complain they’ve been denied the opportunity to develop new programs or podcast even when they devote their free time to it.
-“They’re just told ‘no’ so much when it comes to anything creative,” said Weiss-Berman, who worked in public radio for 10 years and at BuzzFeed’s audio division before starting her company, Pineapple Street Studios.
+Some have big names in the industry but work on short-term contracts; others complain they’ve been denied the opportunity to develop new programs or podcasts even when they devote their free time to it.
+“They’re just told ‘no’ so much when it comes to anything creative,” said Weiss-Berman, who worked in public radio for 10 years and at BuzzFeed’s audio division before starting her company.
 “When you’re told ‘no’ a lot, and you see another opportunity where you might be told ‘yes’ a little more, you’re going to take it.”

 Public-media executives often assume she’s paying significantly more to hire away their employees.
 She says that’s not the case.